dl1bz/deskhpsdr/README.md

 Most of the new functions need to be activated in the ``make.config.deskhpsdr`` as compiling option.
 Please look in the beginning of the  ``Makefile`` and set the needed options only in ``make.config.deskhpsdr``, but don't modify the ``Makefile`` itself !

-## Issues and Discussion tab at Github for this project - read carefully !
+## Support: Issues and Discussion tab at Github for this project - read carefully !

 - the **Issues tab is only for reporting issues, bugs or malfunctions of this app** !
 - for all other things please use necessarily the [discussions tab](https://github.com/dl1bz/deskhpsdr/discussions/categories/changelog-deskhpsdr)

+Please note: My development focus is only macOS.
+Linux is of no interest to me.
+Yes, this app can run with Linux too, that's a result of how this app is programmed based on C program language.
+However, that does not mean I provide any kind of support for Linux.
+From time to time, I test whether the app can be built on Linux and whether it runs.
+If it does that successfully, the topic Linux is closed for me at this point.
+Read carefully my instructions for build with Linux in document ``COMPILE.linux``.

 ## Known problems if using Git for update the code base at your local computer